Everyone can get motivated and pumped up about the GED, but staying motivated is hard.

 4. Track and Recognize Your Progress

 Break down whatever you are studying into smaller parts and stages.
-Splitting huge subjects into smaller tasks and milestones makes it easier for you to track your progress.
+To make tracking easier, split huge topics into smaller tasks and mark milestones.

-Although tracking your progress is important to stay motivated, you need to recognize your progress, not just track it.
+Although tracking your progress is important to stay motivated, you also need to recognize your progress.
 Tracking and recognizing your progress are different.
 Tracking is simply taking a note of how far you have come.
 Recognizing your progress means taking a step back, realizing where you are in your studying, and how much more you have left.
 Recognizing your progress makes you feel good and want to continue studying.
 It helps you to keep the ball rolling and gain momentum in your studying.

 5. Reward Yourself

 This is a tip that I’m sure all of you can get behind.
 Rewarding yourself is by far one of the easiest and most effective ways to stay motivated.
-It’s ok to bribe yourself once in a while.
+Once in a while, it’s okay to bribe yourself.

 Not feeling much like studying.